Deepest Cuts for Benders Decomposition: General Benders Distance Functions

 \section{General Benders Distance Functions}

-In this section, we introduce a general distance function based on duality theory, which we call a \textit{Benders distance function}.
-Such a distance function (a) identifies whether the incumbent point $(\hat{\yy},\hat \eta)$ is inside, outside, or on the boundary of the epigraph $\epi$, and (b) if outside, conveys how ``far" the incumbent point is from the boundary.
-Crucially, we do not explicitly define the metric on which a Benders distance function is based; this is by design, and interestingly is not needed.
-In fact, we show in Section \ref{sec:definition-benders-distance-function} that so long as a monotonicity property linked to convexity holds, then a sufficient notion of distance exists.
-Then, in Section \ref{sec:normalized-distance-functions} we introduce an important special class of Benders distance function, normalized distance functions, which we will use in Section \ref{sec:reformulation} to connect deepest cuts with other types of Benders cuts from the literature.
-Finally, in Section \ref{sec:modified-bd-algorithm} we introduce a distance-based BD algorithm and study its convergence properties.
+We now introduce a general distance function based on duality theory that we call a \textit{Benders distance function}.
+Such a function $d$ must (a) identify (based on its sign) whether the incumbent point $(\hat{\yy},\hat \eta)$ is inside, outside, or on the boundary of the epigraph $\epi$, and (b) if outside, convey how ``far" the incumbent point is from the boundary.
+Crucially, we do not explicitly define the metric on which a Benders distance function $d$ is based; this is by design, and interestingly isn't needed.
+We provide a formal definition of Benders distance functions in Appendix \ref{app:monotonicity} and show that so long as a monotonicity property linked to convexity holds, a sufficient notion of distance exists.